-Another possibility, since Kea 1.3, is to redefine the option, see Section 8.2.10.
+Another possibility is to redefine the option; see Section 8.2.12.

-Nested DHCPv4 Options (Custom Option Spaces)
+8.2.14 Nested DHCPv4 Options (Custom Option Spaces)

 It is sometimes useful to define a completely new option space.
-This is the case when user creates new option in the standard option space ("dhcp4") and wants this option to convey sub-options.
+This is the case when a user creates a new option in the standard option space ("dhcp4") and wants this option to convey sub-options.
 Since they are in a separate space, sub-option codes will have a separate numbering scheme and may overlap with the codes of standard options.

-Note that creation of a new option space when defining sub-options for a standard option is not required, because it is created by default if the standard option is meant to convey any sub-options (see Section 8.2.11).
+Note that the creation of a new option space is not required when defining sub-options for a standard option, because it is created by default if the standard option is meant to convey any sub-options (see Section 8.2.13).